dkwolf1/hass-security/docs/DOWNSAMPLING.md

 This data must be accurate in the short term, and is useful for doing trend analysis in the long term.
 However, for trend analysis we only need aggregate data, individual data points are not as useful.

-Scrutiny will automatically downsample data on a schedule to ensure that the database size stays reasonable, while still ensuring historical data is present for comparisons.
+Hass-Security will automatically downsample data on a schedule to ensure that the database size stays reasonable, while still ensuring historical data is present for comparisons.